The Beehouse offers a unique one to one Songwriting Course, or Songwriter

 For those who have not yet structured their harmonies, we start with the arrangement session where the bare bones of the song or music are laid out.
 Then on into studio, where melodies and harmonies are clarified and the musical infrastructure of your song is worked together, including what you choose from an array of acoustic or computer generated sounds!
 You can add bass, drums, guitar, piano, keyboards, strings, all to your personal taste, with the skilled help of our production specialist.
 If you prefer a different vocalist, or session musicians, these are also available at a fee, although sometimes it's best to hear the end product before adding in costs, as a huge amount can be realised in the studio these days.
 We also have a downloads site, Noochoon, where you can market your new songs and music.

 In order to arrange a one-to-one songwriter course, please contact the studio to arrange a date and then book below.
-The standard five hour music production day costs £199.75, please enquire if you want to book more time.
+The standard five hour music production day costs £199.75, or two five hour days is £350.
+Extended course

 You can purchase a songwriting course voucher at the paypoint below.
 Vouchers are valid for a year and make an excellent gift.
 To book a specific date please contact us here.